unconv/gpt-autopilot/README.md

 4\.
 For example, tell it to "create a JavaScript inventory application for the browser with a form that can add products with a name, quantity and price.
 Save the products to localstorage and list them in a table in the application.
 Calculate the total price of the products in the inventory.
 Add CSS styles to make the application look professional.
 Add a Inventory System header and hide the product add form when the page is printed."

-The files will be written in the `code/` directory
+The files will be written in the `code` directory

 The default model is `gpt-4-0613` and it works best, but you can still use the `gpt-3.5-turbo-0613` model.
 Just note that it is not as capable.
 To change, add `"model": "gpt-3.5-turbo-0613"` to the `config.json` file.